ksusvita92/LR2Cluster/Tutorial/Tutorial.md

-## Compute the accuracy for correctly assigning cases to their clusters
+## Compute the accuracy of assigning cases to their correct clusters

 The accuracy in this context is the fraction of new cases whose true clusters is in the best _K_ clusters predicted.
 For example, suppose that a case’s true cluster is "Cluster A".
 If "Cluster A" is predicted as one of the _K_ clusters, then the method will consider the assignment correct.